-With performances of his works by the Montreal Symphony, Toronto Symphony, Vancouver Symphony, National Arts Centre Orchestra, Quebec Symphony, Gryphon Trio, St. Lawrence String Quartet and many more in the 2014-2015 and 2015-2016 seasons, Jordan Pal is one of the most frequently performed composers of his generation in Canada and is regarded as one of this country’s most exciting new composers.
-His work, praised as “evocative,” “full of colour and emotion,” “beautifully crafted” (American Record Guide), and displaying a “clear sense of craft and expression” and “skilled orchestration,” has been lauded by audiences, critics and leading industry professionals.
+With performances of his works by the Montreal Symphony, Toronto Symphony, Vancouver Symphony, National Arts Centre Orchestra, Quebec Symphony, Gryphon Trio, St. Lawrence String Quartet and many more, Jordan Pal is one of the most frequently performed composers of his generation in Canada and is regarded as one of this country’s most exciting composers.
+His work, praised as “scintillating, exhilarating, genuinely attractive, well-crafted and brilliantly executed” (WholeNote), “masterfully developed, infectious, clever” (Ludwig-Van), and “beautifully crafted” (American Record Guide), has been lauded by audiences, critics and leading industry professionals.
+CBC described his music as “some of the most beautiful (they) have heard in recent years…shimmering and warm, quivering with life and intelligence.”
 Pal is the Toronto Symphony Orchestra’s RBC Affiliate Composer.
 His work The Afar was nominated for a Juno for Classical Composition of the Year (2016).

-Described as “one to watch” (LaPresse), Pal (b.
+Described as “One of Canada’s most interesting young composers” (Ludwig-Van Toronto), “the country’s current it-boy composer” (Musical Toronto), and “one to watch” (LaPresse), Pal (b.
 Toronto, Canada) is a leading voice of his generation in the Canadian concert music scene.
 An award winning composer, he has had the privilege of being commissioned and performed by many of Canada’s finest orchestras and ensembles, including the Gryphon Trio, St. Lawrence String Quartet, Montreal Symphony Orchestra, Vancouver Symphony Orchestra, National Arts Centre Orchestra, Toronto Symphony Orchestra, Toronto Symphony Youth Orchestra, Orchestre Symphonique de Quebec, Kitchener-Waterloo Symphony, Regina Symphony, National Academy Orchestra, National Youth Orchestra of Canada, Symphony Nova Scotia, Thunder Bay Symphony, Windsor Symphony, Victoria Symphony, Brantford Symphony, Scarborough Philharmonic, the Mississauga Symphony, and more.
 Pal was the National Youth Orchestra of Canada’s 2014-2015 RBC Composer-in-Residence.

 Current and upcoming projects include multiple commissions for the Toronto Symphony Orchestra, and a joint commission for the Windsor and Toronto symphonies.
 In 2016/2017, Pal will compose a new string octet for Jonathan Crow and artists of the 2017 Toronto Summer Music festival; a new piece for solo piano, commissioned by Rea Beaumont; and a cello piano duo for Cheng2.
 Recent commissions included a new work for the St. Lawrence String Quartet; the 2015 test piece for the Eckhardt-Gramatté National Music Competition; and a three movement symphony for the Thunder Bay Symphony Orchestra.
 His works, Starling and Into the Wonder have been recorded by the Gryphon Trio, Thunder Bay Symphony and conductor Arthur Post for release in 2017.
 The Afar for Large Orchestra was professionally recorded by the National Youth Orchestra of Canada under conductor Emmanuel Villaume, released fall 2014.
 Past projects included a new work for the National Youth Orchestra of Canada’s cross-Canada tour (The Afar) as their 2014-2015 Composer-in-Residence; Starling: Triple Concerto for Violin, Cello, Piano and Orchestra, as commissioned by the Thunder Bay Symphony and the Gryphon Trio; and various arrangements for the National Arts Centre Orchestra’s Northern Tour.
 Additionally, Freida and Fred, an opera commission for the Gryphon Trio and singers Naomi Forman, Lawrence Wiliford and Robert Pomakov with the libretto by Ann Hodges; a commission for the Vancouver Symphony Orchestra’s 2007-2008 Season in celebration of the 2010 Winter Olympics; a commission from the National Arts Centre in celebration of UNESCO, and a work written for the National Arts Centre Orchestra.
 His existing works will see numerous performances in the 2015-2016 season.